Frequently Asked Questions

 Q: I want to run but I’m nervous about doing so at night

 A: Night running shouldn’t be something to fear if equipped with a good head torch.
 Subject to demand we are looking at organising night runs in the areas of the races before the races.
 These will be free but may have limits on the number of people who can run.
 These provide a good opportunity to gain confidence.
-Watch our facebook page for information on these.
+Watch our facebook page or get in touch for information on these.

 Q: What should I wear